exoad/windowed_file_reader/README.md

 be faster for reading a file with speed.
 However, this is method can significantly be eliminated with the JIT compiler, thus mileage for this implementation may vary.

+## Chores

+Here is are the current high priority chores that will hopefully make its way into the code soon!

+- [ ] A resizable window implementation that can allow for third parties to alter the `windowSize` parameter and adjust accordingly
+- [ ] Additional sanity checks and exception throwing for all safe readers when certain operations are not deemed standard (i.e. clamping)

 ---

 BSD 3-Clause License